 He recommends first mixing the water and all dry materials except the cement, and blending very uniformly.
 You can take as much time as you need, because the clock doesn’t start ticking until you introduce the cement.
 Then, he says, “add cement gradually, so it mixes easily and efficiently without hassles or problems.”

 Our fourth expert, Jeremy French of Blue Concrete, not only agreed, but felt drum mixers are “especially good” for wet-cast.

 Drum mixers come in a wide range of sizes.
 It’s important to remember that the size rating refers to the total capacity of the barrel, and you would never actually try to mix that much at once.
 (This is true of all mixer types.)
 Girard suggests mixing about a third of the rated capacity.
 Celebuski recommends mixing half the rated capacity or less.
 “For a 10-cubic-foot rating, mix 3-5 cubic feet.”
 He also cautions not to try to mix too little in a barrel mixer, because the material will roll around without folding.

 Heidebrink suggests that the ratio depends on the size of the mixer.
-With a 5-cubic-feet mixer, mix 2-2.5 cubic feet.
-With a 9-cubic-feet mixer, up to 6 cubic feet.
-With a 12 cubic-feet mixer, you can mix 8-9 cubic feet.
+With a 5-cubic-feet mixer, mix 2-2.5 cubic feet; a 9-cubic-feet mixer, up to 6 cubic feet; and with a 12 cubic-feet mixer, you can mix 8-9 cubic feet.

 Succeeding with sand

 Sand mixes don’t work as well in a drum-type mixer because they lack the coarse aggregate to help the dispersing action.
 Since a sand mix is basically similar to mortar (cement, sand and water) it stands to reason that a mortar mixer might be a good choice, and our experts concurred on that.